How to Attract Ladybugs to Your Garden (and Get Them to Stay)

 But for good reason: Research has found that ladybug larvae that eat unhatched family members develop faster than non-cannibal larvae, and are more likely to survive to adulthood.

-Ladybugs have a lifespan of 1 to 2 years (depending on temperature, humidity, and food supply), mating every 2 to 3 days and producing eggs as long as they’ve been feeding for several weeks.
+Ladybugs can live for one to two years, depending on temperature, humidity, and food supply.
+During their lifespan, they mate every two to three days and produce eggs as long as they’ve been feeding for several weeks.

 That last sentence is key.